-Studio 58 students transform behind the scenes for a new play
+Studio 58 students transform themselves with their makeup skills for a new play

 Photos and story by HAZEL LOVE

 Imagine having to live with all your exes.
-That’s the story behind Baggage, Studio 58’s current play, which took place during the first two weeks of October.
+That’s the story behind Baggage, Studio 58’s October production.
 It follows the heroine, Jill, as she navigates a new relationship with Ben while still carrying emotional baggage from her past relationships.
-The cast, primarily women dressed as men, humorously portrays her exes as living reminders that inhabit her apartment.
+The cast, primarily women dressed as men, portrays her exes as living reminders that inhabit her apartment.
+Student Carol Chu said females and non-binary actors in masculine roles were an integral part of the play’s humour.

 Baggage is a culmination of Langara’s theatre students’ hard work and passion both on stage and behind the scenes.